yym68686/uni-api/README.md

   - provider: provider_name # Service provider name, such as openai, anthropic, gemini, openrouter, deepbricks, can be any name, required
     base_url: https://api.your.com/v1/chat/completions # Backend service API address, required
     api: sk-YgS6GTi0b4bEabc4C # Provider's API Key, required, automatically uses base_url and api to get all available models through the /v1/models endpoint.
-  # Multiple providers can be configured here, each provider can have multiple API Keys, and each API Key can have multiple models configured.
+  # Multiple providers can be configured here, each provider can configure multiple API Keys, and each API Key can configure multiple models.
 api_keys:
-  - api: sk-Pkj60Yf8JFWxfgRmXQFWyGtWUddGZnmi3KlvowmRWpWpQxx # API Key, required for user requests to uni-api
+  - api: sk-Pkj60Yf8JFWxfgRmXQFWyGtWUddGZnmi3KlvowmRWpWpQxx # API Key, user request uni-api requires API key, required
-    model: # Models that can be used by this API Key, required.
-Channel-level round-robin load balancing is enabled by default, and each request to the model follows the order configured in model.
-It is independent of the original channel order in providers.
-Therefore, you can set a different request order for each API key.
-      - all # Can use all models from all channels set under providers, no need to add available channels one by one.
-If you don't want to set available channels for each api in api_keys, uni-api supports setting the api key to use all models from all channels under providers.
+  # This API Key can use all models, that is, it can use all models in all channels set under providers, without needing to add available channels one by one.
 ```

 Detailed advanced configuration of `api.yaml`: